Stored grain insects account for a significant amount of loss every year in the agricultural sector.

-Stored grain pests account for a significant amount of loss every year in the agricultural sector.
-Handlers of dry agricultural commodities know the extent of damage that these various insects can bring, such as the lesser grain borer’s tendency to decimate stored grains or the rice weevil’s ability to render nutritious rice as inedible.
+Handlers of dry agricultural commodities know the extent of damage that these various storage pests can bring.
+For example, the lesser grain borer can easily decimate stored grains, and the rice weevil can render nutritious rice inedible.
 Whatever the pest may be, farmers and traders strive to find solutions in order to prevent such from happening.

 Toxic Solutions Against Insects